2022 Porsche Carrera Cup North America

-The 2022 Porsche Carrera Cup North America is the second season of the Porsche Carrera Cup North America.
-It is scheduled to begin on March 16 at Sebring International Raceway and end on October 1 at Road Atlanta.
+The 2022 Porsche Carrera Cup North America was the second season of the Porsche Carrera Cup North America.
+It began on March 16 at Sebring International Raceway and finished on October 1 at Road Atlanta.

 Calendar

 The preliminary calendar was released on August 6, 2021, at IMSA's annual State of the Sport Address, without disclosing the location of round 2.
-On October 19, 2021, IMSA announced that an event at the Grand Prix of Long Beach would fill the vacancy in the schedule.
+On October 19, 2021, IMSA announced that an event at the Long Beach Street Circuit would fill the vacancy in the schedule.
 In April 2022, Indianapolis was announced as the replacement for round seven, which was initially scheduled to be held at Canadian Tire Motorsport Park.